Topdu/OpenOCR/README.md

 ### Contributors
 ---

-Yiming Lei ([pretto0](https://github.com/pretto0)) and Xingsong Ye ([YesianRohn](https://github.com/YesianRohn)) from the FVL, Fudan University, under the guidance of Professor Zhineng Chen, completed the majority of the algorithm reproduction work.
+Yiming Lei ([pretto0](https://github.com/pretto0)) and Xingsong Ye ([YesianRohn](https://github.com/YesianRohn)) from the [FVL](https://fvl.fudan.edu.cn) Laboratory, Fudan University, under the guidance of Professor Zhineng Chen, completed the majority of the algorithm reproduction work.
 Grateful for their outstanding contributions.

 ---
 ### 训练准备